Have you ever craved a giant plate of nachos? Sadly, most of the homemade nachos end up a little dry in the middle, or they get cold too fast.

 What To Serve With This

-Other ways to enjoy Guy Fieri’s Trash Can Nachos are by having it with rice or grains like Quinoa.
+Other ways to enjoy Guy Fieri’s Trash Can Nachos are to serve them with rice or grains such as Quinoa.
 These are some heavy ways to enjoy it.
 If you want to keep it light, you can use some Chili’s Ranch with this.

 Printable Version